Sophie Clarke

 Sophie Clarke joined Carson Kaye in 2020 and is experienced in representing clients in a wide range of criminal law matters.
 Sophie was promoted to Senior Associate in early 2025 before becoming Head of Private Client Crime at the firm.

-After being recognised by the Legal500 as a ‘Key Lawyer’ for two consecutive years, Sophie was most recently ranked as a ‘Leading Associate’ in the 2025 publication.
-Sophie has a reputation for excellence in her case preparation, legal ability and client care.
+Sophie is ranked as a ‘Leading Associate’ in the 2025 and 2026 editions of the Legal 500 publication.
+She has a reputation for excellence in her case preparation, legal ability, and client care.
 She has good instincts and a close eye for detail, upholding the highest standards across all aspects of her work and fighting hard to seek the best outcome in every case.

 Sophie advises at all stages of a criminal matter, from the earliest and pre-charge stages, up to trial and beyond.
 Her expertise is broad and she routinely acts for clients in cases of gravity and complexity.